rwth-acis/RequirementsBazaar-JIRAIntegration/doc/jira_setting.md

 > **Note:** As this file contains your private key, you should **keep the file privately and securely**

 #### Exporting public key
-Our last step in the generation process is to get the public pair of our previously generated private key.
+Our last step in the generation process is to get the public key of our previously generated private key.
 To get this last needed pieces of information run the following command:

 ```console
 openssl rsa -in private_key.pem -pubout > mykey.pub
 ```
-This is a simple text file, you can easily read in any text editor and as it is you public key, you don't really have to keep it as a big secret.
+This is a simple text file, you can easily read it in any text editor and as it is you public key, you do not have to keep it secret.

 ### Connect integration service to JIRA
 Of course JIRA has to know about our service to trust in its requests, so we need to register our service in JIRA.
-What we need is in JIRA is called as a **new application link**.
-You can find the menu for it somewhere inside the administration section.
+We need in JIRA a so called **new application link**.
+You can find the menu for it inside the administration section.

 #### New application link
 In the first window give the url of your server.
 It does not influence the connection, you can put here anything.